 Most tours include a tour of the vineyards, followed by a trip to a working winery where you can taste the refreshing white wine and some local products.

-There are plenty of vineyards and tours you can book, like this one.
-Make sure to taste the local white wine and my favorite, a sweet passito wine, called Sciacchetrà.
+There are plenty of vineyards and tours you can book, like this wine tasting tour.
+Make sure to taste the local white wine and, my favorite, a sweet passito wine, called Sciacchetrà.

 11. Learn how to make pesto